 Cost of equity is considered to be the expense that the company incurred in order to get the equity.
 Shareholders, take a risk by investing in the company's stocks.
 The required rate of return for their investment is one such factor that goes into this cost of equity.

 Most companies are financed by both Equity and Debt.
 The WACC metric combines these into a single figure - Weighted Average Cost of Capital.
-The WACC figure can be compared with with the company's Rate of Return (ROI) to judge whether the company is profitable.
+It is the average rate that the company must pay across all it's security holders to finance its assets.
+The WACC figure can be compared with the company's Rate of Return (ROI) to judge whether the company is profitable.

 On the other hand, investors use it to decide whether it is worthwhile to make an investment in a company.
 The general rule of thumb is to NOT invest in a company if the WACC is lesser than or only slightly greater than the ROI.